stephenmuss/django-ios-notifications/README.md

 ```

 After that you will need to run `./manage.py syncdb` to create the database tables required for django-ios-notifications.
+Alternatively there are also south migrations available for those who prefer to use south.

 Setting up the APN Services